3 Surprising Sentencing Factors Considered by Judges in Wisconsin

 The defendant is not just a case number.
 It is important for the judge to know this crime does not define who the defendant is.
 A good defense attorney will give a summary of the defendant and talk about them in a positive light.

-Once a defense attorney has made an argument, the defendant has the opportunity to make a statement on his or her own behalf.
+Once the defense attorney has made an argument, the defendant has the opportunity to make a statement on his or her own behalf.
 Many times the statement made by the defendant can sway a judge’s opinion.
 If the defendant becomes nervous easily, a defendant can write a letter to the judge and read it at the sentencing hearing.

 Sentencing Factor 3: Community/Deterrence